Report a Horse Welfare Concern

-If you have personally seen a horse, or horses, that you are concerned about, please contact the Welfare team.
+If you have personally seen a neglected or mistreated horse that you are concerned about, please contact the Welfare team.
+Contact us to report horse horse neglect, cruelty or abuse.
+All reports are fully confidential.

 Telephone: 02476 840517*